-These Veggie Enchiladas are filled with sweet potatoes and black beans and topped off with a spicy chipotle enchilada sauce.
+These Veggie Enchiladas are filled with sweet potatoes and black beans and topped off with enchilada sauce and cheese.
 They’re vegetarian and gluten-free and can easily be made vegan and dairy-free.
-Enjoy this healthy recipe for dinner tonight!
+These enchiladas are also great for meal prep!

 I love making Mexican-inspired recipes for quick and easy weeknight dinners.
 Healthy tacos and burrito bowls are great options, but if you’re looking for something a little different, then these veggie enchiladas are for you!

 This recipe for veggie enchiladas is made with super delicious protein-rich filling made of black beans and roasted sweet potatoes mixed up with spices and some enchilada sauce.
 The filling is savoury and spicy and seasoned with plenty of garlic, onions, cumin and chilli.